Script Action

 is the name of an expression-less global variable already defined, the first statement will set the value of that global variable to the current time.
 Assuming count

-is the name of an expression-less rule-based variable, its value will be set to 0.
+is the name of an expression-less Rule-local variable, its value will be set to 0.
 Assuming i

-is neither a known global or rule-based variable, it will be defined as a temporary local variable in the script.
-Local variables are only available within the context of the script in the current step of the Reaction; they will not be available anywhere else in the Reaction.
+is neither a known global or Rule-local variable, it will be defined as a temporary local variable in the script.
+Such temporary local variables are only available within the script at the current step of the Reaction; they will not be available anywhere else in the Reaction, including other Script Actions.

 Know Your Variables!